 - modern American history and physics and chemistry

-One final note about the Bible curriculum.
-I don’t have them read everything.
-For example, when I put up Sodom and Gomorrah they read that it was destroyed because of their great sin, but they don’t read the part about what they did, and I stopped before Lot’s daughters decide they need his help to continue the family line.
-You can’t avoid it all, I mean, Jacob has twelve sons, but it’s not hard to skip over what happened to their sister Dinah.
+One final note about the Bible curriculum: I don’t have them read everything.
+For example, when I put up Sodom and Gomorrah, they read that it was destroyed because of their great sin, but they don’t read the part about what the people there did.
+And I stopped before Lot’s daughters decide they need his help to continue the family line.
+You can’t avoid it all; I mean, Jacob has twelve sons, but it’s not hard to skip over what happened to their sister Dinah.